Skip to main content

 Diplomacy is Not an Option Game Cover

-Diplomacy is Not an Option is a single player survival city builder game with a historical theme.
+Diplomacy is Not an Option is a single player survival city builder game with fantasy, anime, medieval, post-apocalyptic and others themes.
 It was developed by Door407 and was released on October 4, 2024.
-It received positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews